Developer-Student-Clubs-VSSUT-Burla/CEM-frontend/README.md

 ## Hosting

-The project is for now hosted by [firebase](https://firebase.google.com/).
+The project is hosted on [firebase](https://firebase.google.com/) for now.
 You can check the live website [here](https://vssut-event.web.app/).
 In future it will be deployed using [AWS](https://aws.amazon.com/) once the basic layout gets ready.

 ## 🛠 Installation & Set Up